-Peter Englund, Secretary of the Economic Sciences Prize Committee, answers frequently asked questions about the Prize in Economic Sciences.
+Peter Englund, former Secretary of the Economic Sciences Prize Committee, answers frequently asked questions about the Prize in Economic Sciences.

 Why was the Prize in Economic Sciences founded in 1968 and by whom?
 This is not one of the original prize categories as specified by Alfred Nobel.

 It was instituted by the Sveriges Riksbank - the oldest central bank in the world - to celebrate its 300th anniversary.

 We try to give it a broad definition - i.e. in principle anything that is of interest to economists, even if the research is done within other academic disciplines.

 How do you work to select a new Prize in Economic Sciences?

 The prize committee meets all year round.
 The process starts in February, when we have received this year’s nominations.
 Apart from the nominations, we also rely on invited reports from outside experts.
 In our February meeting we decide on a long list of candidate prizes that is gradually narrowed down until the final decision is made.
 During the spring, we also discuss our priorities with the Class of Social Sciences in the Academy of Sciences.

 The Royal Swedish Academy of Sciences.
 The prize committee makes a proposal, which is discussed by the Class of Social Sciences, but in the end the decision is made by the Academy.

 Can you choose anyone for the Prize in Economic Sciences?
 Political scientists, sociologists, etc?